shapeoko/Docs/content/wiring.md

 ---

 ## Option #1
-This is the direct wire method that requires (modest) soldering skills to complete.
+This is the direct wire method that requires (modest) soldering skills to complete (and stepper motors with leads long enough to make a run all the way off the machine).
 You can assemble the entire machine before doing this step.

 ###You will need the following tools and parts to complete this option